-Includes three laboratory hours per week.
+Three laboratory hours and two lecture hours per week.

 PHYS 4410 3.0 - Space Geodynamics

 The dynamical behaviour of the Earth from space measurements.
 Included are the external gravity field of the Earth, orbital dynamics of artificial satellites, satellite geoid, internal figure of the Earth, rotation of the Earth and its measurement by space techniques.